boyinsea/ErosWeb/documentation.md

 #### Linking the ET-312
 1. Turn **off** the ET-312 box.
-2. Connect the ET-312 "Link" port to your computer using the USB-to-Serial cable (if required) and DB9-to-stereo plug cable.
+2. Connect the ET-312 "Link" port to your computer using a USB-to-Serial adapter cable (if required) and the special DB9-to-stereo-plug cable.
 3. Using Google Chrome, go to the [ErosWeb sub page](/sub.html).
 4. Turn **on** the ET-312 box.
 5. Click "Link ET-312" on the ErosWeb page.
 6. Choose the serial port that the ET-312 is connected to.
 This may require some trial and error.
 On MacOS, the correct port is usually indicated by `(tty.usbserial)`.
-7. Once connected, ErosWeb will report "ET-312 linked and ready" and report the current power level of the box (Low, Normal, or High).
+7. Once connected, ErosWeb will report "ET-312 linked and ready" and display the current power level of the box (Low, Normal, or High).
 8. You may still use the front panel controls to adjust the ET-312 output levels and mode.
 You can control the overall power level of the box via the ErosWeb application.

 #### Presenting

 "Presenting" refers to making yourself and your ET-312 available for remote control over the Internet.
 When ready,
-1. Enter your "scene name" where indicated.
+1. Enter a "scene name" to identify yourself to the remote Dom.
 2. Optionally, enter a PIN.
 Any remote Dom will need to know the PIN in order to connect.
 3. Click "Present".
 4. ErosWeb will report your Session ID.
 Click on "Copy Link" to get a direct link to your session; send this to the remote Dom.
 You can also just send the Dom the session ID (and PIN, if any) so They can enter it into the [ErosWeb Dom page](/Dom.html).